Skip to main content

 Parting words

 Many contemporary Historians, newspapers of the 1900s and even some of the members of Congress had been critical of the rise of anarchist groups in Bengal between 1905 to 1934.
 Many of these groups worked together while others maintained their own identities and published papers to make people aware of British atrocities.
 All of them believed that Freedom was not to be begged for in conferences.
-Their liberal ideologies led to many martyrdoms by the likes of Khudiram, Prafulla Chaki, Kanailal, Satyendranath, Charu Chandra, Birendra Dutta Gupta, Gopinath, Pramod Ranjan, Bagha Jatin, Surya Sen, Ramkrishna Biswas, Binay-Badal-Dinesh but not in vain.
+Their liberal ideologies led to many martyrdoms by the likes of Khudiram, Prafulla Chaki, Kanailal, Satyendranath, Charu Chandra, Birendra Dutta Gupta, Gopinath, Pramod Ranjan, Bagha Jatin, Surya Sen, Ramkrishna Biswas, Binay-Badal-Dinesh, but not in vain.
 Their political murders, attacks and loots shook the British to the core and even prompted them to shift their capital from Calcutta to Delhi.
-These anarchist parties were often tagged extremists for their actions but we must remember that these small groups existed not in unison but in difference of opinions as well.
+These anarchist parties were often tagged extremists for their actions, but we must remember that these small groups existed not in unison but in difference of opinions as well.
 Though all of them believed in armed rebellions, they were divided in their political ideologies of Leftist and Rightist politics.
 But these clashes of ideologies never stopped them from working, even in unison, towards the dream of building a free state with respect for difference and diversity.
 Many would call the anarchism of Bengal a romantic far fetched idea of a unified armed protest against the British but they forget that these were the roots of Subhas Chandra Bose’s ideas of armed rebellion, his Forward Bloc Party and later the idea of Azad Hind Fauz ( Rashbehari Bose also being one of the anarchists) that became the base of the Indian National Army.

 Books to read (Bengali):